christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Jove (Roman Zeus) Sabazios (Thracian Zeus) became conflated with Yahweh Saboath the god of the hebrew bible.
 Also, from Sabazios you get Zebedaios, sons of Zebedee.
-Judaism is a bastardized version of Turkish Druidism and the Sabazius cult, filtered through the Alexandrian School (Plato) with some with some Egyptian (Setianism) and Babylonian myths thrown in.

 Ptolemy Menneus/Simon Boethus's son was named Philippion who I believe is a good candidate for Philip II Philoromaios and also Tiridates II of